-So what exactly is zeppola?
+So what exactly is a zeppola?
 It’s typical Italian pastry consisting of a deep-fried dough ball.
 Basically, filled doughnuts you’ll fall in love with at first bite.
-This authentic Italian zeppole recipe is brought to you by St. Joseph.
+This authentic Italian dessert recipe is brought to you by St. Joseph.
 Wait, what?

 If you’ve tried Googling zeppole, you might become a little confused because you get images that don’t exactly look the same.
 So let us make some clarifications, shall we?

-The two most popular varieties are the ones made with pizza dough and the other one made of puff pastry dough, which is commonly called choux.
-However, kinds of authentic Italian zeppole can also depend on the holiday, feast, or celebration they are made for… or the region in which they are prepared.
+However, kinds of authentic zeppole can also depend on the holiday, feast, or celebration they are made for… or the region in which they are prepared.

 They are also called zeppole napoletane and sfincia, sfinge, or Bignè di S. Giuseppe in Rome.